abhifyy/Homework3/README.md

 # Homework3
 # CIS 2348 Labs

 This repository contains the solutions for various lab exercises in the CIS 2348 course.
 Each lab exercise is implemented in Python and organized into separate files.
+I've used exceptional handling to satisfy all the cases in zybooks.

 ## Lab List